zchee/golang-wiki/Modules.md

 In general, module queries that do not resolve to a semver tag will be recorded as [pseudo-versions](https://tip.golang.org/cmd/go/#hdr-Pseudo_versions) in the `go.mod` file.

+See the ["Module-aware go get"](https://golang.org/cmd/go/#hdr-Module_aware_go_get) and ["Module queries"](https://golang.org/cmd/go/#hdr-Module_queries) sections of the `go` command documentation for more information on the topics here.

 Modules are capable of consuming packages that have not yet opted into modules, including recording any available semver tags in `go.mod` and using those semver tags to upgrade or downgrade.
 Modules can also consume packages that do not yet have any proper semver tags (in which case they will be recorded using pseudo-versions in `go.mod`).

-See the ["Module-aware go get"](https://tip.golang.org/cmd/go/#hdr-Module_aware_go_get) and ["Module queries"](https://tip.golang.org/cmd/go/#hdr-Module_queries) sections of the tip documentation for more information on the topics here.

 After upgrading or downgrading any dependencies, you may then want to run the tests again for all packages in your build (including direct and indirect dependencies) to check for incompatibilities: